ka-chang/turtles/README.md

 3. Unzip/extract the contents of the zip file
 4. When you want to bust ghosts, open your choice of terminal.
 Change (`cd`) to the turtles directory and run the turtle_power.py script by typing `python turtle_power.py`.
 Depending on your Python install, you may need to use `python3 turtle_power.py`

 Expected behavior should include your eink screen flashing black, and then flashing white.
-It should take less than 1 second.
+It should take about 6 seconds.
 Eink ghosts should be cleared.

 # What is my purpose?